Empower

 In Case of Fire

-The Spring Arbor Township Fire Department has recommended the following procedures in case of fire.
-Check the door of your room.
-If your room door seems cool and there is no evidence of smoke in the hall:
+- If your room door seems cool and there is no evidence of smoke in the hall:

 - Open the door cautiously, keeping your body braced against it.
 Keep one hand on the knob and the other hand over the door opening to detect any in-rushing heated air.